KaiErikNiermann/notion2md/README.md

 # Notion to md/html converter

 This project is a tool for converting Notion pages to Markdown files.
-A better project than this already exists [here](https://github.com/souvikinator/notion-to-md) so if you want the highest quality conversion use that.
-This is really meant more if you want to quickly convert basic notion markdown pages.
+A better project than this already exists [here](https://github.com/souvikinator/notion-to-md) so if you want the highest quality conversion thats probably better.

+My approach differs in that I just parse the html notion emits and apply some fixes then have pandoc do the actual conversion to markdown.

 **Note** : This still has some bugs but should work for most basic markdown stuff, more complex things don't work yet.